FAST Healthcare - Asthma Innovation Challenges

 5.4 million people have asthma in the UK, which means asthma affects one in every 11 people and one in 5 households.
 Every 10 seconds someone is having a potentially life-threatening asthma attack.
 Imagine being paralysed by fear as you struggle to breathe, unable to speak, unable to ask for help.
 That's what an asthma attack feels like.
 3 people a day die from an asthma attack.
 Tragically, two-thirds of those asthma deaths could have been prevented with better care but two-thirds of people with asthma are still not receiving this.
 Whilst it is increasingly clear that asthma is not a single condition, but a collection of symptoms caused by different mechanisms, little is understood about the different subtypes of asthma.
 The cost burden to the UK is also significant.
 Asthma costs £1.1bn in the UK alone and it has a significant impact on productivity, with ~6.9 million school and working days each year due to asthma.

-The FAST – Asthma Innovation Challenge event will focus on four key asthma innovation challenge areas and the development of collaborative research proposals to address these areas of unmet need and improve the quality of life of people living with asthma.
+The FAST – Asthma Innovation Challenge event focussed on four key asthma innovation challenge areas and the development of collaborative research proposals to address these areas of unmet need and improve the quality of life of people living with asthma.
 The scale, complexity and episodic nature of the asthma means that it is highly suited to a systems-engineered approach.

 Development of research proposals